Unlocking Italy’s Coffee Culture: Tips and Insights

 Furthermore, coffee is not drunk while walking down the street.
 If you are in a hurry, you can drink your coffee standing at the bar counter.

-Coffee is therefore part of the life of Italians: they consume it, produce and trade it, they like to talk and celebrate its aroma, body, cream, as well as blends, roasts, grinds and all that world that revolves around the cup.
+Therefore, coffee is part of Italians’ life: they consume it, produce and trade it.
+They like to talk and celebrate its aroma, body, cream, blends, roasts, grinds, and all the world around the cup.

 Read also: Best Italian Coffee Brands